Application and scholarship

 - a recommendation from your academic advisor

-The project description must contain:
+The project description contains the following parts:

 - The project's content and research question (what will be addressed) and an assessment of feasibility